TokynBlast/pyTGM/README.md

 Output:
 0

-For a range of a random number:
+For a random number in a range:
 ```
 random.num.integer(1, 5)
 ```